The user that is the owner of the account and in charge of billing. The admin has complete access to all account settings. See also access privileges.

 Each user in When I Work has a profile that defines their name, picture, contact information, time zone, preferred hours, and alert preferences.
 See Updating Your Profile Settings.

-Shifts aren’t visible to employees until they are published by a supervisor, manager, or account holder.
-See Publishing and Notifying Staff About the Schedule.
+Shifts aren’t visible to employees until they are published by a supervisor, manager, or admin.
+See Publishing the Schedule.

 A shift that automatically recurs every 1–6 weeks.
 See Setting Up Repeating Shifts.

-A user that can manage the schedule and time sheets for specific locations.
+A user that can manage the schedule and timesheets for specific schedules.
 See also access privileges.

 Schedule templates allow you to create a daily or weekly schedule that is reusable.
 If your schedules are very similar from day to day or week to week, use a template to save time and avoid creating schedules from scratch.
 See Using Schedule Templates.

-Page in the When I Work web app where supervisors, managers, and the account holder build the schedule.
+Page in the When I Work web app where supervisors, managers, and the admin build the schedule.
 See Scheduler Reference Guide.

 When I Work product that streamlines the schedule building and distribution process.
 See Setting Up Scheduling for Your Business.

-A time period during which an employee works a position at a location or job site.
+A time period during which an employee works at your business.
 See Scheduling Basics.

 A verification measure that helps managers and supervisors know whether users have seen their scheduled shifts.
-See Shift Acknowledgment.
+See Using Shift Confirmation.

-Shift templates (formerly called shift blocks) save you time when you need to schedule shifts that have a consistent start and end time.
+Shift templates save you time when you need to schedule shifts that have a consistent start and end time.
 Instead of manually entering in custom shifts details one-by-one, shift templates allow you to schedule a shift quickly and easily.
-See Creating, Modifying, and Deleting Shift Templates.
+See Creating and Managing Shift Templates.

 If an employee cannot work a part of an assigned shift, the employee can split the shift and then swap or drop the shorter, conflicting shift.
 See Split Shifts.

-If an employee is unable to work an assigned shift, the employee can trade shifts by initiating a swap request that offers the shift to qualified and available coworkers.
+If an employee is unable to work an assigned shift, the employee can trade shifts by initiating a swap request that offers the shift to eligible coworkers.
 If one of the coworkers accepts the request, the employees trade shifts.
 See Swapping and Dropping Shifts.

-Feature that allows supervisors, managers, and account holders to send text messages to their employees.
+Feature that allows supervisors, managers, and admins to send text messages to their employees.
 See Sending Group Emails and Text Messages.

 A way for employees to request time off from work and get approval from a manager.
 See Requesting Time Off.

 In the When I Work web app Scheduler, the Wrench button menu provides access to scheduling shortcuts that can save you time.
-See Scheduler tools.
+See Scheduler Reference Guide.